-A lot of people use the terms “dentist” and “orthodontist” interchangeably – but did you know that the two names in fact refer to very different professions?
+A lot of people use the terms “dentist” and “orthodontist” interchangeably – but did you know that the two names, in fact, refer to very different professions?
 Nease and Higginbotham Orthodontics wants to help you learn how to distinguish between the two fields, and learn a few things about your own dental needs along the way!
-Let’s take a look at the two and see how they differ.
+Firstly, let’s take a look at the two and see how they differ.

 What Is a Dentist?

 What makes up a dentist?
 It’s a more difficult question than it may sound – a dentist is more than just a doctor who works on teeth!
 A dentist studies several areas of general medicine with oral issues, including:

 - tooth decay

 - root canals